juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 # Conclusion

+Dolphin detects properly all .appimages in 20.04.4 LTS + NV126 </br>
+BUT...
+Dolphin does Not do a complete -Recursive scan/search. </br>
+Only detects all .appimage icons when enters the folder, when folder is inside another folder only detects 3 random icons for folder preview. </br>

+Dolphin has another problems, its very dangerous when using NTFS-3G file system with Write-Cache On. </br>
+If you delete a folder or a file in NTFS, file and folder is deleted, BUT... like a Midi Note Stuck, like a latch </br>
+when i expand another folder, deletes all files inside that folder, and then returns to normal behavour. </br>

-their plan seem to be converting everything to Go generic language easy for A.i.  </br>
+the plan seem to be converting everything to Go generic language easy for A.i.  </br>
 and want A.i. to magically solve all problems.  </br>
 LOL </br>